 This post may contain affiliate links.
 Please see disclosure policy here.

-Tips for the Best Potato Salad
+Tips for Perfect Potato Salad

 - I used red potatoes because I like the additional color it adds to the potato salad but you could also use yukon golds.
 I prefer them over using a russet potato.